sahilmukkawar/EcoChain/README.md

 ### Environment Variables

 For security, never commit your `.env` file to version control.
-Instead, configure environment variables directly in the Render dashboard.
+Instead, configure environment variables directly in the deployment platform dashboard.

 Create a `.env` file in your local development environment with the following variables:
 ```bash